v0.18.0: Relationship graphs

 }

-It's a query that returns, for a set of instances, the columns id, title, and properties.
-The title column makes the node legible on a graph, and properties supplies more contextual info, but only id is required.
-That's the value that connects this node to other kinds of nodes by way of an edge.
-The category argument points to a definition that controls the node's icon and color and defines its link, in this case to the instance's detail view.
+It's a query that returns, for a set of instances, the columns `id`, `title`, and `properties`.
+The `title` column makes the node legible on a graph, and `properties` supplies more contextual info, but only `id` is required.
+That's the value that connects this node to other kinds of nodes by way of an [edge](/docs/reference/mod-resources/edge).
+The `category` argument points to a definition that controls the node's icon and color and defines its link, in this case to the instance's detail view.

 category "ec2_instance" {